decamp/jav/README.md

   - make
   - Note: third-party libraries must be built before JAV C code.

 There is some light code generation going on in "src/gen/java".
-There are no instructions, but it's things that are mainly ren to pull in constants and simple getters/settings from FFMPEG.
+There are no instructions, but it's things that are mainly run to pull in constants and simple getters/settings from FFMPEG.

 ### Runtime:
 After build, add everything (\*.jar, \*.dylib, \*.jnilib) in **lib** and **target** folders to your project.
 All jnilib/dylib files must be kept in the same directory (or you must update the install paths with, eg, "install_name_tool"), and that directory must be added to your java.library.path runtime property ("java -Djava.library.path=lib_dir")